 The spouse of a wage earner can receive up to one-half the wage earner's "full benefit" amount.
 The full benefit amount is based on the wage earner's work history.
-In 2011, the maximum wage earner's monthly benefits was $2,366.
+In 2015, the maximum wage earner's monthly benefits was $ 2,642.
+Both opposite sex and same sex partners may be eligible for these type of benefits in many states.

 Many figures used to calculate Social Security Spouse benefits are revised annually by the Social Security Administration (SSA), the Federal agency that administers the program.
 These figures are usually updated in October and can be found in the November issue of the Federal Register, the official government source for administrative changes.